davide-castro20/FEUP-LBAW-Wiki/er.md

 | User          | Generic user that has access to public information                                                                                                           | n/a      |
 | Buyer         | Authenticated user that can browse items, make purchases, add items to their favourites list, charge their account's balance and rate and comment item posts | lbaw2021 |
 | Administrator | Authenticated user that can browse items, add/remove/edit items, manage comments and users, create new administrator accounts                                | lbaw2021 |

-> Brief presentation of the product.
-> Brief presentation of the artefact goals.

-### 1. Actors

-> Diagram identifying actors and their relationships.
-> Table identifying actors, including a brief description and examples.

 ### 2. User Stories